 The Ordination Hall contains a Buddha image in the Palilai posture (sitting position with legs hanging down, left-hand palm on knee).
-This is the only temple in Thailand with a principle Buddha in this posture.
+This is the only temple in Thailand with a principal Buddha in this posture.
 There are beautiful murals depicting the life of the Buddha and the daily life of local people during the reign of King Rama III.

 A Chinese style Chedi from China is behind the Viharn near the street entrance along with plain stone & white chedis.
 There is also a Buddhist library containing many rare scriptures.

 The temple has a large forecourt leading from the river to the temple entrance containing a few pavilions.
-From the riverside pier to your left you can see Wichai Prasit Fort which is in the grounds of the Royal Navy headquarters (closed to visitors).
-The Ayutthaya period fort was strategically located to prevent ships sailing up the river to the former capital.
+From the riverside pier to your left you can see Wichai Prasit Fort which is on the grounds of the Royal Navy headquarters (closed to visitors).
+The Ayutthaya period fort was strategically located to prevent ships from sailing up the river to the former capital.
 You can also get a good view of Wat Arun‘s central spire, especially after dark when it is lit up.

 Nearby Wat Kalayanamit

-Wat Kalayanamit is easily combined with a visit to Wat Prayoon, the Santa Cruz Church, the Kian Un Keng Shrine and the Kudi Chin community.
+Wat Kalayanamit is easily combined with a visit to Wat Prayoon, the Santa Cruz Church, the Kian Un Keng Shrine, and the Kudi Chin community.
 They are all within walking distance of each other along a pleasant riverside path.
 You can take a cross-river ferry from Yodpiman River Walk to Wat Kalayanamit for 6 baht.

 Where is Wat Kalaynamit?